nomonosound/numpy-minmax/README.md

 NumPy lacked an optimized minmax function, so we wrote our own.
 At Nomono, we use it for audio processing, but it can be applied any kind of float32 ndarray.

-* Written in C and takes advantage of AVX for speed
+* Written in C and takes advantage of AVX/AVX512 for speed
 * Roughly **2.3x speedup** compared to the numpy amin+amax equivalent (tested on Intel CPU with numpy 1.24-1.26)
 * The fast implementation is tailored for float32 arrays that are C-contiguous, F-contiguous or 1D strided.
 Strided arrays with ndim >= 2 get processed with numpy.amin and numpy.amax, so no perf gain there.